minimo6caracteres/tyron/community/contributors/partnerships&compliance.md

-## Partnerships & compliance contributors
+## Partnerships & compliance contributors :high_brightness:
 ### Intro:
 Tyron will comply with regulations in Denmark and every country where it operates.
 Partnerships will be fundamental to tyron's market integration.